Climate Action Partners program

 Our community engagement campaigns focus on increasing energy understanding, boosting energy conservation behaviour and building a broad awareness of FortisBC’s rebates for energy efficiency and conservation activities.
 We encourage residents and municipal leaders to become energy champions by making a behavioural pledge to reduce energy consumption.

 With our support, the City of Kamloops has undertaken multiple initiatives to help residents and businesses reduce their GHG emissions.
 These initiatives include hosting community energy efficiency block parties and mail campaigns, and encouraging property owners to visit the BC Home Energy Coach website to learn about energy-saving advice and utility incentive programs.
 The City of Surrey is increasing participation in our Conservation and Energy Management programs—up by 600 per cent in the Rental Apartment Efficiency Program since 2017.
 We’re also working with the District of Saanich and City of Victoria on a regional approach to promoting our energy-saving programs that support income-qualified customers.

 Electric vehicle fuelling infrastructure

 Working with local governments and regional districts like the City of Kelowna, we're partnering with communities to facilitate increased adoption of electric vehicles (EVs) as a clean transportation choice.
 In 2019, we’re planning the construction of 12 direct-current fast-charging (DCFC) stations throughout the southwestern interior of BC.
 We’ve been recognized by the Canadian Electricity Association’s Centre of Excellence for our role in building, owning and operating EV fuelling stations in the accelerate Kootenays initiative, a multi-stakeholder community-driven strategy to build a clean transportation network in the greater Columbia Basin.
-The accelerate Kootenays EV charging network will provide installation of 13 DCFC stations and 40 Level 2 charging stations, resulting in over 1,800 kilometers of connected EV travel throughout the region.
+The accelerate Kootenays EV charging network will provide installation of 13 DCFC stations and 40 Level 2 charging stations, resulting in over 1,800 kilometres of connected EV travel throughout the region.

 Low emissions trade corridors